Velocidex/velociraptor-docs/content/docs/overview/deployment/self-signed/_index.md

 port, but this is not recommended.
 Instead, you should use SSH tunneling to connect to the local loopback interface.

 Velociraptor doesn't support other self-signed SSL certificates, and we don't recommend attempting to create and upload your own internal self-signed certificate to Velociraptor.

-{{% notice info %}}
+{{% notice info "SSL Intercepting proxies" %}}

 By default, Velociraptor will not connect through an SSL intercepting proxy.
 While not recommended, it is possible to add allowlist rules that enable Velociraptor to connect through an SSL intercepting proxy.
 If you do so, you will see a certificate warning about the possibility of a MITM attack when accessing the Admin GUI.

 {{% /notice %}}

 ## Generate the configuration file
 You can generate the file using either a configuration wizard that guides you through the process, or automate this step using a script we provide.

 ### Option A: Use the configuration wizard

 Run the `config
 generate` command to invoke the configuration wizard.